rsspp/experiments/README.md

 RSS++ Experiments
 =================

+This repository focuses on reproducing experiments, the code of RSS++ itself is available at https://github.com/rsspp/fastclick.
 This folder contains one sub-folder per experiment.
 Some figures of RSS++ paper relate to the same experiment.

-Experiments have "make test" and "make graph". "make" alone will do both.
+Experiments have Makefiles that implement "make test" and "make graph". "make" alone will do both.

 All tests use NPF to orchestrate experiments.
-Be sure to set the path to NPF in Makefile.include.
+Be sure to set the path to NPF in Makefile.include and all dependencies as described below.
 While NPF generates graph automatically, we preferred to make fine-tuned graphs using matplotlib ourselves.
+For some experiments, the data in CSV is provided in this repository, allowing to generate the graphs.

 NPF will download and build all dependencies, including RSS++ by itself.
-However there are two things you must do by yourself:
+However there are a few things to consider and you must do by yourself:

 Testbed
 -------